alan-turing-institute/AssurancePlatform/site/docs/about.md

 ![A stylised illustration of an assurance case.](assets/images/assurance-case-large.png)

 The whole purpose of an assurance case is to provide confidence and demonstrate to stakeholders, including regulators and customers, that a system is acceptably safe or secure for its intended use.
-As such, the structrue of an assurance case is important, and it should be developed in such a way that facilitates communication and review by stakehodlers or third parties.
+As such, the structure of an assurance case is important, and it should be developed in such a way that facilitates communication and review by stakeholders or third parties.
 For instance, using clear and accessible terminology to assist those who need to understand and evaluate the assurance argument.
-To support this structured, assurance cases are often organized into a modular, hierarchical structure (e.g higher-level claims supported by lower-level sub-claims), and standardised approaches, such as Goal Structuring Notation (GSN), exist to allow complex arguments to be broken down and understood more easily.
+To support this, assurance cases are often organized into a modular, hierarchical structure (e.g higher-level claims supported by lower-level sub-claims), and standardised approaches, such as Goal Structuring Notation (GSN), exist to allow complex arguments to be broken down and understood more easily.

 ## Our Platform